- How Much Weight Can You Realistically Lose in 3 Months? - January 14, 2024

 As you can see there were some pretty huge fluctuations in there (I was almost at 86kg at one point), but this is normal; weight will always fluctuate wildly depending on how hydrated you are, how much food you ate the night before (i.e. food still in your gut) and a few other factors.

 A 3.1kg loss in 4 months must have meant that I created a 23,870 calorie deficit within that time.

 However, if you look at the total calories I burned (according to Fitbit) and the total calories I ate (according to my own tracking with My Fitness Pal) in that period, it actually works out as a deficit of 60,115; almost triple what it should have been.

 This means that Fit Bit was likely OVERESTIMATING the amount of calories I burned, and I was UNDERESTIMATING the amount of calories I ate.

 N.B.
-On some days I didn’t bother to track at all, so to eliminate anomalies which would have distorted the total deficit figure even more, I took the average of previous days intake and used that to fill in the blanks.
+On some days I didn’t bother to track at all, so to eliminate anomalies that would have distorted the total deficit figure, even more, I took the average of the previous days intake and used that to fill in the blanks.

 There were also clearly days when I only tracked one meal, probably because I just couldn’t be bothered.